Thank you for your interest in the UVM Medical Center / University of Vermont Psychiatry Residency Program!

 While photographs are not required to complete your ERAS application, having a photograph on file is very helpful to us, especially once you have been scheduled to participate in an interview day.
 During the initial screening process through ERAS, the program is intentionally blinded to submitted photographs to help minimize bias in providing interview invitations.

 The basic components of your application (the common application form, personal statement, transcripts, and Dean's letter) must be received by December 1.
 You may be invited for an interview prior to our receiving all of your information, but we will need to have your complete file before February 1st.
-Your application will not be able to be considered unless you are able to fulfill all of the above criteria.
+Your application will not be considered unless you are able to fulfill all of the above criteria.